In Harm's Way: Background and production

-It has been speculated that Wayne's low-key performance was due to the fact that he was seriously ill with lung cancer when the film was made.
+John Wayne's low-key performance was thought to be because he was seriously ill with lung cancer when the film was made.
 Shortly after filming ended in September 1964, he was diagnosed with the disease and a month later underwent surgery to remove his entire left lung and two ribs.
-Co-star Franchot Tone was soon to also develop lung cancer and died of the disease in September 1968.
+Co-star Franchot Tone was soon to also develop lung cancer, and died of the disease in September 1968.
+George Tomasini, one of the film's editors, died months before the film was released.

 Many of the non-military costumes and hairstyles worn by the women throughout the film were contemporary to the mid-1960s period during which the film was made, rather than of the early 1940s.
-This is particularly noticeable at the dance which opens the film.
-Many of the extras in this scene were, in fact, current active duty military officers and their spouses assigned to various commands on Oahu.
+This is particularly noticeable at the dance that opens the film.
+Many of the extras in this scene were, in fact, current active-duty military officers and their spouses assigned to various commands on Oahu.

 The film was shot in black-and-white by Loyal Griggs, who composed his scenes in a wide-screen Panavision format often using deep focus.
-Griggs was nominated for a Best Cinematographer Academy Award for his work.
-Jerry Goldsmith's musical score is also notable, as is the work of Saul Bass in the credit titles sequence (this sequence actually comes at the very end of the film, an interesting departure from the then norm in a major Hollywood production at the time).
+Griggs was nominated for an Academy Award for Best Cinematography for his work.
+Jerry Goldsmith's musical score is also notable, as is the work of Saul Bass in the credit titles sequence (this sequence comes at the end of the film, a departure at the time from the norm in a major Hollywood production).

 The film received extensive cooperation from the U.S. Department of Defense, especially the U.S. Navy and the U.S. Marine Corps, with substantial filming occurring both aboard warships at sea and ashore at Naval Station Pearl Harbor (to include Ford Island) and Marine Corps Air Station Kaneohe Bay.

+Stanley Holloway played Australian coastwatcher Clayton Canfil.
+A number of coastwatchers appeared on screen in the early 1960s in part due to increased awareness of their role in the war (President John F. Kennedy's life had been saved by a coastwatcher).